Welfare in New Zealand: Today

 They might still qualify if they were a full-time trainee on an approved work related course (usually less than 12 weeks) and looking for work.

 The Unemployment Benefit gross rate at 1 April 2011 ranged between $150.01 and $375.04 a week depending on the applicant's age and living situation.

-From September 2007 there has been a number of changes to the delivery of unemployment benefits, the changes focus mainly on youth with a goal of having all 15- to 19-year-olds engaged in employment, training, or education.
-People applying for the unemployment benefit will be required to undertake work or training-related activities in the period between their first contact with Work and Income and their benefit commencing.
+From September 2007 there has been a number of changes to the delivery of unemployment benefits; the changes focus mainly on youth with a goal of having all 15-to-19-year-olds engaged in employment, training, or education.
+People applying for the unemployment benefit will be required to undertake work- or training-related activities in the period between their first contact with Work and Income and their benefit commencing.
 They will also be required to look for and accept any offer of suitable work during that time.
 Similar new measures will also apply to people on Sickness Benefit and Invalid's Benefit, and the Domestic Purposes Benefit.
 Beneficiaries could have their benefits cut by up to 50% if they fail to comply.
-These new measures have been criticised by the DPA (formerly Disabled Persons Assembly) a spokesperson told the New Zealand Herald "Disabled people have been telling Social Welfare for years that we want to work, but we want the appropriate kind of work".
+These new measures have been criticised by the DPA (formerly Disabled Persons Assembly).
+A spokesperson told the New Zealand Herald: "Disabled people have been telling Social Welfare for years that we want to work, but we want the appropriate kind of work".

-In July 2013, the Unemployment Benefit was renamed "Jobseeker Support", and also incorporated those on the Sickness Benefit and Domestic Purposes Benefit - Women Alone, and those on the Domestic Purposes Benefit - Sole Parent and Widow's Benefit where their youngest child is aged 14 and over.
+In July 2013, the Unemployment Benefit was renamed "Jobseeker Support", and also incorporated those on the Sickness Benefit and Domestic Purposes Benefit – Women Alone, and those on the Domestic Purposes Benefit – Sole Parent and Widow's Benefit where their youngest child is aged 14 and over.

 Domestic Purposes Benefit (Sole Parent Support)

 The Domestic Purposes Benefit (DPB) was introduced in 1974 following the Report of the Royal Commission of Inquiry into Social Security.
 It provides State financial support primarily for single parents, irrespective of whether the other parent was contributing to maintenance payments (a feature of earlier legislation) and irrespective of fault.
-While there was a Widow's Benefit for women with children whose partner has died, this was not available to men.
+While there was a Widow's Benefit for women with children whose partner had died, this was not available to men.

 Until July 2013, there were three forms of Domestic Purposes Benefit: